kora-projects/kora-docs/mkdocs/blog/en/neuro-era-framework-matters-more-community.md

 ---

-## Framework Expertise Becomes More Concentrated, Not Less Important
+## Framework Expertise Becomes More Concentrated, Not Less Important { #expertise-concentrated }

 There is a paradox here.